HenronenGIT/lem-in/README.md

 ## Input

-> Best way to input an ant farm of your choice is to create a file and specify your map there.<br>
+> Best way to input an ant farm of your choice is to create a file and specify your map there.\
 > Here is a list of all the specifications that the file can and cannot contain:

 | Description                         | Command      | Note                                                                                |